vcruvinelr/goat-website/index.md

 what:
   title: What is GOAT?
   image: heatmap.png
-  description: GOAT stands for Geo Open Accessibility Tool.
-This web-tool is meant to be open source, interactive, flexible and useful for accessibility planning.
-It is under development at the [Chair for Urban Structure and Transport Planning at TUM](https://www.bgu.tum.de/sv/startseite/).
-Currently, GOAT is designed to model walking and cycling accessibility and frequent enhancements are done.
+  description: Geo Open Accessibility Tool (GOAT) is an open-source web tool that is interactive, flexible, and practical for accessibility planning.
+Currently under development at the [Chair for Urban Structure and Transport Planning at TUM](https://www.bgu.tum.de/sv/startseite/), GOAT is capable of modeling walking and cycling accessibility.
+Frequent enhancements are made to improve its performance and add additional functionality.
 You can test different versions of GOAT [here](/versions).

 why:
   title: Why to use GOAT?
   image: isochrone_amenities.png
   description: There is rising awareness that active mobility plays a vital role in urban transport systems.
-However, to the date there are few planning instruments that are focusing on walking and cycling.
-GOAT as an accessibility tool is therefore designed to model walking/cycling accessibility and serve as a suitable instrument for easier, better and more open transport and urban planning.
+However, to date there are few planning instruments that are focusing on walking and cycling.
+GOAT as an accessibility tool is therefore designed to model walking/cycling accessibility and serve as a suitable instrument for easier, better, and more open transport and urban planning.

 features:
   title: What are the main features?
   image: draw_bridge.png
-  description: The main focus of GOAT is to offer dynamic accessibility analysis at the street,neighborhood and district level.
+  description: The main focus of GOAT is to offer dynamic accessibility analysis at the street,neighborhood, and district level.
 With GOAT, you can calculate different accessibility indicators such as isochrones and gravity-based heatmaps.
-What is more special about GOAT is that you can develop your own case scenarios.
-For instance you can model the effects of a new bridge or new housing development on accessibility.
+What is special about GOAT is that you can develop your own case scenarios.
+For instance, you can model the effects of a new bridge or new housing development on accessibility.
 You can view GOAT in action in the videos [here](/videos).
 ---